 There is a need for objective measures of disease activity that provide a comprehensive understanding of disease progression at the patient level, taking into account RA disease heterogeneity, while minimizing the impact on the physician’s time.
 Vectra® fulfills this unmet need by combining multiple serum biomarkers into a single score that can help physicians characterize disease activity in patients, assess response to treatment, identify risk of joint damage, and potentially guide second line treatment after methotrexate and inform tapering decisions for patients in stable remission.+ Use of Vectra may help avoid unnecessary drug exposure and expenditure, potentially creating overall savings for physicians, patients, and payers.

 * DAS28: 28-Joint Disease Activity Score, CDAI: Clinical Disease Activity Index, SDAI: Simplified Disease Activity Index, RAPID3: Routine Assessment of Patient Index Data.

-+ This test is not intended or validated to diagnose RA, to predict response to specific therapies or classes of therapies, or to guide therapy taper or withdrawal.
++ This test is not intended or validated to diagnose RA or to predict response to a specific drug.